 Why would anyone want to live in big city?
 That’s a rhetorical question and I don’t expect an answer.
 Of course, how do you define big city?
-A person who has always lived outside of a city probably things they’re all big.
+A person who has always lived outside of a city probably thinks they’re all big.

 People use words like “town” instead of small city and I suppose they mean pretty much the same thing.
 The terms “city” and “town” (or “township”) seem interchangeable depending on state (U.S.) or country.

 I grew up in a small city.
 I lived in Coolidge, Arizona, from birth until the age of 13 and then at the age of 17.
 In between, I lived in a rural area closest to the small city of Kapaa, Hawaii (on the island of Kauai).